Insurance for College Students

 - Do college students living away from home have different auto insurance needs than students living at home?

 - What if something catastrophic happens while your student is away?
 Is he or she still covered by your family’s umbrella policy?

-Good news: A dependent student living in a dormitory or an apartment near campus during the school term is still covered under your home policy.
-But, coverage for student possessions is limited to 10% of your home, renters or condominium contents coverage, and policy deductibles still apply if contents are damaged or stolen.
+Good news: A dependent student living in a dormitory or an apartment near campus during the school term is still covered by your home policy.
+But, coverage for student possessions is limited to 10 percent of your home, renters or condominium contents coverage, and policy deductibles still apply if contents are damaged or stolen.

 Do college students need different auto insurance coverage when they go away to school?